Pitfalls on the Path to Digital Transformation: 3 Common Challenges

 2. Not releasing fast enough

 While company culture plays some role in creating a space for employees to test and learn, it’s also critical to pair processes with technology that supports frequent continuous integration and delivery of new features and updates.
-One of the top challenges listed for enterprises trying to tackle digital transformation today is an inflexible tech stack.
+One of the top digital transformation challenges listed for enterprises today is an inflexible tech stack.

 When the current tech stack was put in place for your organization, was it built to support Agile dev processes and faster release cycles?
 If not, it may need refactoring to support the expectations of innovation and delivery today.
 For example, while the enterprises Forrester surveyed are releasing four times a year or less, the average Ionic Appflow user is releasing 3-4 times per month, with some pushing updates to users almost daily.